 - Journey to Parenthood Grant – This charitable organization dedicates itself to helping individuals and couples build families through fertility treatments.
 It offers aid for IVF, IUI, egg donation, and gestational surrogacy.

 - Life Grants – The Life Foundation provides grants up to $10000.
 It is for the qualified Individuals and Couples who want to cover the costs of adoption, infertility treatment, and third party reproduction such as, taking service of a Surrogate Mother.

 Surrogacy grants usually depend on donations.
-So, if you or a close one is dealing with infertility, consider donating to an infertility or surrogacy fund to help other Intended Parents build their family.
+So, if you or a close one is dealing with infertility, consider donating to infertility or surrogacy fund to help other Intended Parents build their families.